TheColvinCo/colvin-deploy-action/README.md

 - `DNS_ZONE` - DNS zone ID in Google Cloud DNS.

 - `DNS_DOMAIN` - DNS zone root domain.

-- `GCS_DYNAMIC` - Identifier of the bucket in GCS that saves the states of the dynamic environments.

 - `SLACK_EMOJI` - Emoticon of notifications in Slack.